MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 Yes, you can customize the clock style by going to Settings > Widgets > Clock and selecting a different style.
 There is also an "empty style" that will remove the clock entirely.

+## How can I add work profile widgets?

+You can't.
+It is currently not supported.

+## The toggle to grant notification access is disabled

+Please refer to the [Restricted Settings on Android 13+](/docs/user-guide/troubleshooting/restricted-settings) page.